Scroll to top

 Terrorism

-Italy faces an elevated terrorism threat.
-The FCDO rates the threat as high.
-Rome, as the seat of government, the Vatican, and a major international tourist destination, is a potential symbolic target.
-Italy's intelligence services actively monitor and disrupt domestic threats.
+Italy faces an elevated terrorism threat, and the FCDO rates it as high.
+Rome, as the seat of government, the location of the Vatican, and a major international tourist destination, is a recognised potential symbolic target.
+Italy's intelligence services (AISE and AISI) actively monitor and disrupt domestic threats, and there have been no mass-casualty attacks in Italy in recent years.

 Petty Crime

-Rome has significant pickpocketing and bag-snatching activity, concentrated at tourist sites (Colosseum, Vatican, Trevi Fountain), on public transport (Termini, Metro Line A), and in crowded street markets.
-Organised pickpocket gangs operate at major attractions.
+Rome has significant pickpocketing and bag-snatching activity, concentrated at tourist sites (the Colosseum, the Vatican, the Trevi Fountain), on public transport (Termini station, Metro Line A), and in crowded street markets.
+Organised pickpocket gangs operate at major attractions, frequently using distraction techniques and targeting groups of tourists.

 Confidence scams targeting tourists and business visitors are common near major tourist sites.
-These range from false taxi overcharging to more elaborate schemes.
-Pre-agreed transport and awareness of standard prices reduces exposure.
+These range from unlicensed taxi overcharging to more elaborate schemes.
+Pre-arranged transport and awareness of standard fares reduce exposure significantly.

 Vetted operators with direct experience in Rome